serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort.list"></a>

 #### `SerialPort.list(callback)` : <code>function</code>
 Retrieves a list of available serial ports with metadata.
-Only the `comName` is guaranteed; all the other fields are undefined if they are unavailable.
+Only the `comName` is guaranteed; if unavailable, all other fields are undefined.
 The `comName` is either the path or an identifier (eg `COM1`) used to open the SerialPort.

 **Kind**: static method of [<code>SerialPort</code>](#exp_module_serialport--SerialPort)